MarieCoulay/MarieCoulay/README.md

 ### My name is Marie, and I am a web developer student at Ada tech school
 💻 I come from the art field of video game, and as I have always had a strong interest for computer science and development, I am now proud to say that I am on the way to become a developer;
 🌱 I am currently learning to work with different languages, frameworks, and tools throughout group projects with Agile methodology;
 🚀 I started learning C++ on my spare time, and I am going to learn about Unreal Engine.
-I am also very intersted and curious about cybersecurity and its stakes;
+I am also very interested and curious about cybersecurity and its stakes;
 📖 I am looking for a 12 months internship in Nantes :flag_france: starting on February 12th 2024;
 📫 Reach me on my [LinkedIn](https://www.linkedin.com/in/marie-c-97665394/) or by sending an email at marie.coulay@gmail.com